circa10a/caddy-defender/README.md

 - `<responder>`: The responder backend to use.
 Supported values are:
   - `block`: Returns a `403 Forbidden` response.
+  - `custom`: Returns a custom message (requires `message`).
+  - `drop`: Drops the connection.
   - `garbage`: Returns garbage data to pollute AI training.
-  - `custom`: Returns a custom message (requires `message`).
   - `redirect`: Returns a `308 Permanent Redirect` response (requires `url`).
   - `ratelimit`: Marks requests for rate limiting (requires [Caddy-Ratelimit](https://github.com/mholt/caddy-ratelimit) to be installed as well ).
 - `<ip_ranges...>`: An optional list of CIDR ranges or predefined range keys to match against the client's IP.
 Defaults to [`aws azurepubliccloud deepseek gcloud githubcopilot openai`](./plugin.go).